Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Preliminaries

-\begin{remark} \begin{itemize} $\mbox{}$ \item[(a)] The assumptions are not necessary for the definition of the graphs, but they ensure that the usual Markov properties for mixed graphs are satisfied.
-Specifically, the causality graph satisfies the pairwise, the local, the block-recursive, the global AMP and the global Granger-causal Markov properties.
-In particular, the Assumption \ref{Assumption purely nondeterministic of full rank} ensures that the global AMP Markov property holds.
-The local causality graph satisfies the pairwise, the local and the block-recursive Markov property; for global Markov properties of the local causality graph, additional assumptions are required; see \cite{VF23pre}, Proposition 5.20 and Proposition 5.21, respectively. \item[(b)] The local causality graph has fewer edges than the causality graph, and in general the graphs are not equal.
-The advantage of the local causality graph over the causality graph is that it allows to model more general graphs, whereas the causality graph satisfies the global AMP and the global causal Markov property, the local causality graph does not satisfy them in general, additional assumptions are necessary.
+\begin{remark} \begin{itemize} $\mbox{}$ \item[(a)] As discussed in \cite{VF23pre}, the assumptions are not necessary for the definition of the graphs, but they ensure that the usual Markov properties for mixed graphs are satisfied.
+Specifically, the orthogonality graph satisfies the pairwise, local, block-recursive, global AMP and global Granger-causal Markov properties.
+In particular, Assumption \ref{Assumption purely nondeterministic of full rank} ensures that the global AMP Markov property holds.
+The local orthogonality graph satisfies the pairwise, local and block-recursive Markov property; for global Markov properties of the local orthogonality graph additional assumptions are required; see \cite{VF23pre}, Propositions 5.20 and 5.21, respectively. \item[(b)] The local orthogonality graph has fewer edges than the orthogonality graph and, in general, the graphs are not equal.
+An explicit example of a (local) orthogonality graph, illustrating this property, is given in \Cref{fig: Two graphical models b}.
+The advantage of the local orthogonality graph over the orthogonality graph is that it allows for modeling more general graphs, whereas the orthogonality graph satisfies the global AMP and the global causal Markov property, the local orthogonality graph does not satisfy them in general, additional assumptions are necessary.
 For more details see \cite{VF23pre} again. \end{itemize} \end{remark}